 Continuing my line of posts explaining complex proofs by skipping the hard part, this post gives a proof that certain angles cannot be trisected.
 Terry Tau recently had a post on the same subject, which contained a very long proof using only basic geometry and a very short proof using Galois theory.
 The proof I use here is between the two he presents in both difficulty and length.
 It's a remarkable proof in that there's very little geometry per se, most of the proof would usually be classified as algebra.

 As a crash course on what we mean to say an angle can be trisected: We start by assuming you have a line of length one, a ruler and a compass.
-A number $n$ is "constructible" if, starting with these things, you can construct a line of length $n$.
-It's simple to see that if $a$ and $b$ are constructible, then $a+b$ is as well (just stick the two lines together).
+A number n is "constructible" if, starting with these things, you can construct a line of length n.
+It's simple to see that if a and b are constructible, then a+b is as well (just stick the two lines together).
 This means we can repeatedly add 1 to itself to generate all the natural numbers.

-It's also possible to construct $ab$ and $a/b$, although this piece is harder to show.
+It's also possible to construct ab and a/b, although this piece is harder to show.
 To start things off on the trisection proof, let's place a limit on what numbers can be constructed:

 Lemma 1: All constructible numbers are the solution to either a linear or quadratic equation with constructible coefficients